HaimanotA/FinAid-Loan-Calculator/README.md

 FinAid-Loan-Calculator is a Python terminal based calculator that computes the monthly payment amount, the total amount of payment upto maturity and the cost of borrowing based on the inputs provided by the user.
 This program runs on Code Institute mock terminal heroku.

-The terminal loan calculator enables the users to type in new input values for the principal amount, interest rate and loan duration to find out the corresponding monthly loan payment, the total amount of payment upto maturity and the total cost of borrowing.
+The terminal loan calculator enables the users to type in new input values for the principal amount, interest rate and loan period to find out the corresponding monthly loan payment, the total amount of payment upto maturity and the total cost of borrowing.

 ![Live_version_ Mockup](documentation/live-version.png)

-## How to use it
+## How to use the calculator

 - The user starts the terminal loan calculator by clicking the 'Run Program' button on heroku.